ashwinkp8/dockerbasic/README.md

 ```
 Docker image is now created.
 (I've tagged the image wiht name `withclang`)

-if you want to login to docker image and work on bash
+if you want to login to docker container and work on bash
 ```
   docker run --rm -i -t debian:withclang /bin/bash
 ```
-To run a command,
+To run a command inside the container,
 ```
   docker run --rm -i -t debian:withclang <COMMAND>
 ```